chrisantonellis/delimited/docs/api.rst

   .. py:method:: copy()

-    Return an instance of :py:class:`DelimitedStrPath` with its :attr:`segments` set to a shallow copy of this instances :attr:`segments`.
+    Return an instance of :py:class:`DelimitedStrPath` with its :attr:`segments` set to a copy of this instances :attr:`segments`.

     ::